AI Agent Building skill

 from langchain_anthropic import ChatAnthropic

-primary = ChatOpenAI(model="gpt-5", timeout=30)
+primary = ChatOpenAI(model="gpt-5.5", timeout=30)

-fallback = ChatAnthropic(model="claude-sonnet-4-5", timeout=30)
+fallback = ChatAnthropic(model="claude-sonnet-4-6", timeout=30)

 model = primary.with_fallbacks([fallback])

-# Automatically tries fallback if primary fails
+# Automatically tries fallback if primary fails (cross-provider is the point —

 Modern Agent Surfaces (2025-2026)

-Anthropic Memory Tool (beta)
+Anthropic Memory Tool (public beta)

 Lets Claude store and retrieve files across turns so long-running agents don't blow context.
 Operations: view, create, str_replace, insert, delete, rename.
-Anthropic reports ~84% token reduction in extended workflows.
+You implement the storage backend (a per-conversation /memories/ directory on disk or object store) by handling tool_use blocks named "memory" and returning tool_result blocks.

-# Server-side: pass the memory tool + beta header.
-You implement the storage backend
+# Still public beta as of Jun 2026 — pass the memory tool + beta header.

 response = client.beta.messages.create(